 As expected, we took our boat at the docking site in Lualhati park and set off to the first stop of the tour.

 Siete Pecados Marine Park

-The Siete Pecados Marine Park is not only a go-to snorkeling site thanks to its shallow waters and rich marine life, but it also has a story to tell.
+The Siete Pecados Marine Park is not only a go-to snorkeling site due to its shallow waters and rich marine life.
+It also has a story to tell.
 Legend has it that there were seven sisters who went swimming against their mother’s wish.
 As a consequence, all sisters drowned and afterward, seven islets sprouted from the sea.

 After snorkeling at Siete Pecados, off we went to the most famous, postcard beauty in Coron—the Kayangan lake.

 Kayangan lake is much sought-after by most travelers, motivated to capture this most photographed scenery that can only be found in Coron.
 Standing at the viewpoint, the shot that is actually being taken here is Coron bay, which serves as the majestic gateway to this secretive-Kayangan-lake-no-more.